sindresorhus/add-asset-webpack-plugin/readme.md

 Asset source or a function that returns the asset source.

 If a function, it will receive the [`compilation` instance](https://webpack.js.org/api/compilation/).
-And if the function returns a promise, it will be awaited.

 ## FAQ